MicrosoftDocs/windows-itpro-docs/windows/whats-new/new-provisioning-packages.md

 ## Creating a provisioning package

 With Windows 10, you can use the Windows Imaging and Configuration Designer (ICD) tool to create provisioning packages.
-To install Windows ICD and create provisioning packages, you must install the Windows Assessment and Deployment Kit (ADK) for Windows 10[from the Windows Insider Program site](http://go.microsoft.com/fwlink/p/?linkid=533700).
+To install Windows ICD and create provisioning packages, you must install the Windows Assessment and Deployment Kit (ADK) for Windows 10 [from the Windows Insider Program site](http://go.microsoft.com/fwlink/p/?linkid=533700).

 While running ADKsetup.exe, select the following features from the **Select the features you want to install** dialog box: